Through the ‘Sport Premium’ the Government is providing additional funding to support and improve the delivery of PE and sport in primary schools.

 - Pupils in KS2 have the opportunity to visit Lockerbie Manor in Year 6 for OAA and adventurous activities

 - After-school clubs take place throughout the year with coaches for a variety of sports and activities e.g. dodge ball

 - We have additional specialist coaches, to support class teachers in the delivery of the curriculum

 - We enter competitions and festivals that take place throughout the year.
 These include: tag rugby, basketball, dance, athletics, cricket, netball

 - We have a fundamental movement programme in place to enhance early movement and support pupils in Reception class, and beyond, with development movement

 - We ensure that our PE curriculum is appropriately resourced

 We take part in local competitions, such as the Central Venue League for football, inter-school games and intra- schools competitions

-Pupils are expected to change into PE kit for their PE lessons.
-They are not permitted to wear their PE clothing underneath their normal clothes, nor should tights be worn under PE clothing.
+Pupils are expected to wear PE kit for their PE lessons.
 All jewellery and watches should be removed for reasons of safety.
-PE kit consists of t-shirt (available at the office) and dark shorts.
+PE kit consists of a white t-shirt and black shorts.